Walter Kohn: Early years in Canada

 Kohn arrived in England as part of the Kindertransport rescue operation immediately after the annexation of Austria by Hitler.
 He was from a Jewish family, and has written, "My feelings towards Austria, my native land, are – and will remain – very painful.
 They are dominated by my vivid recollections of 1 1/2 years as a Jewish boy under the Nazi regime, and by the subsequent murder of my parents, Salomon and Gittel Kohn, of other relatives and several teachers, during the Holocaust. ...
 I want to mention that I have a strong Jewish identity and – over the years – have been involved in several Jewish projects, such as the establishment of a strong program of Judaic Studies at the University of California in San Diego.".
 Kohn also has identified as Deist.

 Because he was an Austrian national, he was transferred to Canada in July 1940 after the outbreak of World War II.
 As a 17-year-old, Kohn traveled as part of a British convoy moving through U-boat-infested waters to Quebec City in Canada; and from there, by train, to a camp in Trois-Rivières.
 He was at first held in detention in a camp near Sherbrooke, Quebec.
 This camp, as well as others, provided a small number of educational facilities that Kohn used to the fullest, and he finally succeeded in entering the University of Toronto.
-As a German national, the future Nobel Laureate in Chemistry was not allowed to enter the chemistry building, and so he opted for physics and mathematics.
+As a German national, the future Nobel Laureate in Chemistry was not allowed to enter the chemistry building, so he opted for physics and mathematics.